“Any symptom in an elderly patient should be considered a drug side effect until proved otherwise.”

 Research has shown that a high percentage of caregivers help their friends or relatives manage medications.
 Caregivers for people with Alzheimer’s disease and other memory impairments commonly report problems with getting their relative or friend to take medications on time, in the right amount, and as directed.
 In surveys, caregivers often report that their knowledge of their loved one’s medications—intended uses, directions for use, side effects, possible interactions—is greater than that of the care recipients themselves.

 When patients, caregivers, doctors and pharmacists function as a team, medication-related problems can be avoided, contributing to better outcomes and improved daily functioning.
+This Fact Sheet serves as

 Older adults, people with disabilities and caregivers may encounter challenges when taking medications.
 Resolving these problems can lead to much better results from medicines.
 Consumers and caregivers must alert their doctors and pharmacists to any difficulties they have taking medications, including the following: